← Back to CRM & Data Integrity

 Apply the Data Shield when:

-- You have multiple systems (HubSpot, Salesforce, Outreach, Stripe) sharing data.
+- You have multiple systems sharing and updating core lead or customer records.

 Use basic sync when: